 Unless you’re not aware, KeePassX hasn’t been maintained for years – so KeePassXC is a good alternative if you are looking for a dead-simple password manager.
 KeePassXC may not be the most prettiest or fanciest password manager, but it does the job.

-It is secure and open source as well.
+Nevertheless, the desktop app is secure and open source as well.
 I think that makes it worth a shot, what say?

 4. Enpass (not open source)